XJFlash Module

 Shared connections – YES

-XJFlash Configuration - Shared Connections
+XJFlash Configuration - No connections

 The flash is connected to the FPGA in one of the modes described above but these connections are shared with another device (such as a processor).